-Elements of this model must first be dismantled into their real components before they can be stored as eigenvalues in Hilbert spaces.
+Elements of this model must first be dismantled into their real components before they can be stored as eigenvalues of Hermitian operators that reside in real, complex or quaternionic Hilbert spaces

 The fact that the quaternionic field can be stored in the eigenspace of an operator that resides in a non-separable quaternionic Hilbert space and that after dismantling into real components the same can be done for a Maxwell based field means that the stored fields can represent one and the same object.
 It also means that both differential equation sets can investigate the same field and offer different views onto that field that reveal different aspects of the behavior of that field.